Mint-System/Odoo-Apps-Vertical-SaaS/license_ocad_mail/tests/TEST_INSTRUCTIONS.rst

 Mail license information:

 - Open the sale order "S00021" and confirm it
-- Click *Action > Activate and Send License Information*
+- Open the lciense and activat it
 - Check if the license informations have been sent

 Mail subscription renewal: